 A journey is underway … a journey of understanding that is changing the conversation about refugees … a journey that will make every refugee feel welcome in their new country, and every citizen a welcoming friend.
 For people of good will in cities and towns nationwide, this journey has become a movement.

-A panel discussion will follow the film.
+A panel discussion followed the film.

 Producer: Salam Darwaza